lay295/TwitchDownloader/README.md

 ```
 sudo chmod +x TwitchDownloaderCLI
 ```
-4. If you do not have ffmpeg, you can download it from [ffmpeg.org](https://ffmpeg.org/download.html) or by using the downloader:
+4. If you do not have ffmpeg, you should install it via your distro package manager, however you can also get it as a standalone file from [ffmpeg.org](https://ffmpeg.org/download.html) or by using TwitchDownloaderCLI:
 ```
 ./TwitchDownloaderCLI --download-ffmpeg
 ```
-If downloaded via TwitchDownloaderCLI, you must also give it executable rights with:
+If downloaded as a standalone file, you must also give it executable rights with:
 ```
 sudo chmod +x ffmpeg
 ```